ESPN Radio Host, The Paul Finebaum Show

 Prior to joining ESPN, Finebaum served as host of the Paul Finebaum Radio Network (2001- 2012).
 Finebaum arrived in Birmingham in 1980 and became an award-winning columnist and investigative reporter for the Birmingham Post-Herald and later the Mobile Press-Register.
 From 2011 – 2012, Finebaum wrote a college football column for SI.com.

 Finebaum has received many honors for his work.
 In January 2020, Finebaum was announced as the recipient of the 2020 Mel Allen Media Award, given to honor media members who have made a lifetime contribution to sports through their work.
 He is noted as a University of Tennessee Accomplished Alumni, having been given the award in October 2013.
+He was also recently inducted into the Hall of Fame for The University of Alabama College of Communication & Information Sciences.

 In March 2013, Sports Illustrated ranked him one of the 20 Most Powerful People in Sports Media nationally (#17).
 Mike Greenberg and Mike Golic of ESPN (at No. 14) were the only other radio hosts mentioned on the list.
 In 2004, Sports Illustrated named the show as one of the top 12 sports radio shows in the United States.